lxqt/lxqt-release-foo/announcements/2017-01-01-third-batch-lxqt.md

 All components have several improvements and bug fixes beside the fact that liblxqt has now lxqt-build-tools as a the new dependency, so the packaging should not change much.

-As the LXQt version is provided by lxqt-build-tools the tools must be build first.
+Important: As the LXQt version is provided by lxqt-build-tools the tools must be build first.

 Please read the changelogs.